Skip to content

 • New Features

-• Adds a new block processing time metric to report how long block handling takes.
+• Adds a block processing time metric to report how long block handling (including replay and validation) takes.

 • Chores

-• Integrated timing into event processing so block processing durations are recorded for improved monitoring and performance visibility.
+• Hooks timing into event processing so block processing durations are recorded and exposed for monitoring.

 ✏️ Tip: You can customize this high-level summary in your review settings.